mattmurr/sociallyinept.dev/site/posts/hosting-my-static-site-with-aws.md

 1. Running `cdk synth` will generate the CloudFormation, great to spot any errors before attempting to deploy.
-2. We should also run `cdk bootstrap` as we are deploying assets to S3 ([Bootstrapping](https://docs.aws.amazon.com/cdk/latest/guide/bootstrapping.html)).
+2. Run `cdk bootstrap` as we are deploying assets to S3 ([Bootstrapping](https://docs.aws.amazon.com/cdk/latest/guide/bootstrapping.html)), this should happen once per account/region.
 3. Finally `cdk deploy` deploys the stack and provisions the infrastructure in AWS.

 ```shell